fluxo27/BitCorn-MN-Script/README.md

 *You should see ***status 4***

 If you do, congratulations!
 You have now setup a masternode.
-If you do not, please contact [support](https://discord.gg/BBBms9Z) and they will assist you.
+If you do not, please contact [support] iamtheDESIKUKKAD#0001 on discord and and I will assist you.
 ***

-To my little green friend RIP

-BitYoda!
+HAPPY REWARDS !!!